cloudevents/spec/README.md

 something to share about your use of CloudEvents, please submit a PR!

-## Working Group process
+## Process

-The CNCF Serverless WG is working to formalize the [specification](spec.md) based on [design goals](primer.md#design-goals) which focus on interoperability between systems which generate and respond to events.
+The CloudEvents project is working to formalize the [specification](spec.md) based on [design goals](primer.md#design-goals) which focus on interoperability between systems which generate and respond to events.

-In order to achieve these goals, the Serverless WG must describe:
+In order to achieve these goals, the project must describe:
 - Common attributes of an *event* that facilitate interoperability
-- One or more common architectures that are in active use today or planned to be built by WG members
+- One or more common architectures that are in active use today or planned to be built by its members
 - How events are transported from producer to consumer via at least one protocol
 - Identify and resolve whatever else is needed for interoperability